Overwatch 2: Gameplay

+Among other quality of life improvements, Overwatch 2 includes a ping system to direct teammates' attention to specific points on the map.

 Overwatch 2 was released as free-to-play as opposed to the premium monetization model of its predecessor.
 It also discontinued loot boxes in favor of a battle pass system which is offered on a seasonal basis and corresponds with the introduction of new maps and heroes.
 The game also includes an in-game store where players can purchase cosmetics directly.
-Blizzard stated that new heroes will be introduced as rewards on the free tier of the battle pass, and players who fail to make the associated tier will have other routes to obtain the hero for free in later seasons.
+Blizzard stated that new heroes will be introduced as rewards on the free track of the battle pass, and players who fail to make the associated tier will have other routes to obtain the hero for free in later seasons.
+In addition to battle pass cosmetics, players can purchase seasonal cosmetics through the in-game store.
+Further, special events lasting two to three weeks have been offered, offering new cosmetics for completing various challenges as well as new cosmetics available for purchase.
+With Overwatch 2, Blizzard has also created collaborations with other franchises, including Blizzard's own Diablo IV, as well as content from third parties such as the anime series One-Punch Man and Cowboy Bebop and the Korean idol group Le Sserafim.

 A Blizzard Battle.net account is required to play Overwatch 2, regardless of platform.
 Overwatch 2 features cross-progression, with in-game cosmetic items and progress being shared across PC and console versions.
 Unlocked cosmetic items, in-game currency, and player statistics from any Overwatch profile linked to such an account are merged, and are available on all platforms.
-Competitive skill ratings are separate, with console and PC ranks remaining independent of each other.
+Competitive skill ratings on console and PC remain independent of each other.